R2Northstar/NorthstarDocs/docs/Modding/reference/northstar/usefulfuncs.md

 !!! cpp-function "int function array.find(var value)"

-    !!! war-ing "this returns ``-1`` if the item was not found in the array"
+    !!! warning "this returns ``-1`` if the item was not found in the array"

 !!! cpp-function "array.fastremove(var)"